 Conversely, foster care adoptions have a very high uncertainty rate because foster parents have little control in the proceedings of the adoption, as mentioned before.

-The above scenario describes why couples looking to foster parent should do so because they want to help children, and not necessarily because they only want to adopt.
+The above scenario describes why aspiring parents looking to foster parent should do so because they want to help children, and not necessarily because they only want to adopt.
 This doesn’t mean they can’t be excited to one day permanently add one of these children to their families; it just means some situations may end in disappointment if adoption is the only goal of their foster parenting.

 This scenario happens frequently in the state adoption foster care system.
 Of the 240,923 children who exited foster care in 2012, 141,836 (59 percent) were reunified with their parents or placed with relatives, and 51,225 (22 percent) were placed for adoption.